WOULD YOU GIVE AN NFL QUARTERBACK A PERIPHERAL NERVE BLOCK?

 Given this information, would you give the NFL quarterback a general anesthetic or would you include an interscalene block?

-A plaintiff lawyer will be quick to link the needle in the patient’s neck to the nerve damage, if the damages are the NFL player’s inability to earn his $20 million per year, and the anesthesiologist will be sued.
+A plaintiff lawyer will be quick to link the needle in the patient’s neck to the nerve damage, if the damages are the NFL player’s inability to earn his $25 million per year, and the anesthesiologist will be sued.
 If there is peripheral nerve injury following a general anesthetic, expect the surgeon to be sued.

-It’s that simple.
 With peripheral nerve injury following general anesthesia, the surgeon will incur the medical malpractice risk because shoulder arthroscopy has its own risks for nerve injury.
 Risks include: 1) traction on the brachial plexus due to positioning during surgery, 2) irrigating fluid extravasation causing tissue edema compressing the brachial plexus and peripheral nerves, or 3) arthroscopic portals damaging nerves.

 Ultrasound-guided blocks have many advantages, but there is no sufficient evidence demonstrating a lower neurologic complication rate with this technique.(Liu SS, et al. A prospective, randomized controlled trial comparing ultrasound versus nerve stimulator guidance for interscalene block for ambulatory shoulder surgery for postoperative neurological symptoms.
 Anesth Analg.
 2009;109:265-271).